-But if you slow down and let the weight of this place sink in, you can’t help but be affected.
+But if you slow down and reflect on all that has transpired and is happening now along the National Mall, you can’t help but feel the significance.
 Words of hope spoken by the founders of our country are inscribed everywhere you look.
-Heartbreak, pride, and gratitude envelop you at the war memorials.
-And ghosts of days gone by seem to slip through the shadows, observing with interest where we’re headed.
+Heartbreak, pride, and gratitude envelop you at the memorials.
+And ghosts of days gone by seem to slip through the shadows, observing with interest where we’re heading.

-Pet Rules at The National Mall and Memorial Gardens
+National Mall and Memorial Gardens Pet Policy

 Pet waste must be picked up and disposed of properly